Whether you want to be dominant in conversations, or simply learn to speak with more confidence, there is good news:

 The person attacking is the dominant one, and the one defending is the submissive one.

-This is an example with a shame attack:
+This is an example of a shame attack:

 Defender: And that’s where the confusion is coming from